mcclowes/cv/src/sections/introduction/product.md

 Product Manager with diverse software engineering and design background, and experience as a founder of a client-facing business.
 Duke of York Young Entrepreneur Award winner 2017.
-Currently working as engineer but looking to return to Product Management.

 _References available upon request.
 You can see what people have said about me [here](https://github.com/mcclowes/mcclowes/blob/master/recommendations.md)._